kotelnikov/mgos_telegram/README.md

   chat_id: -444555666 // If negative it is a group chat }

-// Response in case of an error
+// Response data example in case of an Error
 {
   ok: false,
   error_code: 420,
   description: 'Flood'
 }

-// Response in case of sendMessage
+// Response data example in case of response to sendMessage {
-{
   ok: true,
   message_id: 1464,
   chat_id: -444555666 // If negative it is a group chat }

-// Response in case of other methods
+// Response data example in case of all other methods {
-{
   ok: true
 }